-Following in her stunning mother’s footsteps, she’s made a successful name for herself in the modelling industry besides being a dancer and actress.
+Following in her stunning mother’s footsteps, Renee Stewart ‘s made a successful name for herself in the modelling industry besides being a dancer and actress.

-A natural beauty, Renee Stewart admittedly normally keeps her look ‘fresh-faced’.
+A natural beauty, Renee prefers to normally keeps her look ‘fresh-faced’.
 The daughter of Supermodel mother Rachel Hunter and Pop Rock Legend Rod Stewart gets a lesson from Beauty Editor and photographer Glenn Nutley in how to match a sultry smoky-eye makeup look which perfectly complements her olive skin.
 There’s no question the result is stunning and well-worth a photo shoot to mark the occasion.

 The beautiful Renee is based in London where she studies her main passion of dance at the London Contemporary Dance School.
 Having launched her modelling career in New Zealand in 2010 at the age of 17, she hopes to eventually sign with a professional dance company, saying that dance is “just an amazing way to be able to express yourself through movement.”

 Renee has experienced footsteps to follow in with supermodel mother Rachel Hunter, who began modelling for Bendon in 1986 before going on international stardom.
-Renee told the New Zealand Herald recently that she was “proud” of her mother’s professional modelling work; “It’s exciting that we get to both share the same experience – a couple of years apart”, she said.
+Renee said she was “proud” of her mother’s professional modelling work; “It’s exciting that we get to both share the same experience – a couple of years apart”, she said.

 Take a look at the gorgeous shots from Glenn Nutley’s shoot with Renee here…